Brain Health and Physical Activity: Exercising Your Mind

 Exercise enhances neuroplasticity, leading to improved cognitive abilities and better overall brain function.

-Regular workouts act as a stimulus, creating an in which neurons thrive and form stronger connections.
+Regular workouts act as a stimulus, creating an environment in which neurons thrive and form stronger connections.

 Moreover, engaging in physical activities can also significantly improve sleep quality – another essential factor in preserving optimal brain health.